 A CA may also use additional methods to publicize the Certificates it has Revoked.
-Any alternative method shall meet the following requirements:
+Any alternative method must meet the following requirements:

-- The alternative method shall be described in the CA's approved CPS, and - The alternative method shall provide authentication and integrity services commensurate with the Assurance Level of the Certificate being verified. - The alternative method shall meet the issuance and latency requirements for CRLs stated in Sections 4.9.7 and 4.9.8.
+- The alternative method must be described in the CA's approved CPS, and - The alternative method must provide authentication and integrity services commensurate with the Assurance Level of the Certificate being verified. - The alternative method must meet the issuance and latency requirements for CRLs stated in Sections 4.9.7 and 4.9.8.